mmData/Hack4Good/README.md

 **Introduction:**
 Welcome to the GitLab Repo for the Pilot edition of Hack4Good this FS19.
+This is the Repo of team Red composed by Marco Mancini, Yilmazcan Ozyurt, Ylli Muhadri and Maria R. Cervera.
 Hack4Good is a 5-week long pro-bono program that matches Data Science talents from ETH Zurich with organisations (NGOs) that promote social causes.
 In close collaboration with such a NGO, small teams of 3-4 students develop and implement data-driven solutions to increase these organizations' impact.